 I was born in South Africa and adopted by parents originally from New Zealand.
 In 1993, I left South Africa for New Zealand with my husband and two children.
 At the end of 2002, we moved to Australia with our then three children.
 I lost my husband to suicide at the young age of 39 in February 2005.

 After this tragedy, I became part of a relatively new organization called Victim Support, a support service linked with the New Zealand Police and created to support victims at the front line of an event.
 Victim Support Counsellors would often arrive at a scene before the police and we would triage the victims and families and then assist them with connecting to support services.
-I was actively involved in writing the strategies and policies, my own experience in trauma driving me to want to help others.
+I was actively involved in writing the strategies and policies.
+My own experience in trauma drove me to want to help others.

-I’ve always been actively involved in community volunteering, a value that was instilled in me by my father who was an incredible philanthropist and believed in always helping the disenfranchised person.
+I’ve always been actively involved in community volunteering.
+This value was instilled in me by my father who was an incredible philanthropist and believed in always helping the disenfranchised person.
 I’ve researched and written articles on PTSD in the military, an issue close to my heart because of my husband’s military background.
 I lecture on the topic and also facilitate face to face suicide support for those family members left behind.

 How did you first find out about the work done by ISTG?

 In February 2016, I met a young girl in a shopping mall who approached me and asked me for sanitary items.
 I of course took care of her needs.
 Over lunch, I discovered she was under the care of two elderly homeless women.
 I asked her to take me to meet them, and got to know Lily, one of her caretakers who is a larger than life lady with an even larger bust!
 Noticing she wasn’t wearing a bra, I couldn’t fathom how anyone could cope in 110F weather without one.
 Lily told me she couldn’t afford one and hadn’t had a bra in four years.
 I suggested she go and see a support service like Salvation Army, but she told me none of them kept bras and certainly not in her size.